georgehara/Arca/README.md

 `Prioritize`: Specifies a type that the manager will process first.
 The types are processed in the specified order, and before types which are not specified.
 This is particularly useful for middleware.

-Note: The attributes, extensions, registrators and configurators that you want to use must be defined in assemblies whose names start with a prefix from the prefix list.
-If the "Automated.Arca." prefix is added to the prefix list through the constructor of the options class, you can use the predefined attributes and extensions without specifying this prefix.
+Note: The extensions, registrators and configurators that you want to use, and the classes you want to register and configure, must be defined in assemblies whose names start with a prefix from the prefix list.
+The "Automated.Arca." prefix can be added automatically to the prefix list through the constructor of the options class.

 ### SPECIFYING ASSEMBLIES